-If you have a teaching certificate, you can photocopy it or your teaching license to submit as proof in your application.
+If you have a state-issued teaching certificate, scan it or your teaching license to submit as proof in your application.
 Official transcripts stating you received your teaching license will also suffice.

 Proof of TESL/TEFL Qualification – Difficulty Rating: 2/5

 If you've got the coveted TESL/TEFL certification, flaunt it.
-A photocopy of the certification is proof enough.
+A scan of the certification is proof enough.
 Official transcripts from a university stating you received your TESL/TEFL certification are fine too.

 Proof of Japanese Language Ability – Difficulty Rating: 2/5

-For you JLPT maniacs that have passed some level of the JLPT, include a photocopy of the certificate as proof.
+For those of you who have passed some level of the JLPT, include a scan of the certificate as proof.

-Once you've got everything together, here are a few fine details to pay attention to before sending:
+Once you've got everything together, here are a few fine details to pay attention to before hitting that submit button:

-- Follow the Checklist & Mailing Instructions pdf.
+- Follow the official list of required documents you printed out.
 Seriously.
 It's everything you need to do on one sheet of paper.

 - Give yourself plenty of time.
-This is a pretty relative statement considering you might start the process close to the deadline, but section off the time you have into bite size chunks and do a little (or a "little") each day.
+This is a pretty relative statement considering you might start the process close to the deadline, but section off the time you have into bite size chunks and do a little each day.

-- Do the easiest stuff first (as ordered in this guide) and make plans to do the medium/hard stuff later.
-Easy things would be mindless paperwork like the Application Form and the Self-Assessment Medical form.
-Knock out the easy stuff in one day if you can.
+- Do the easiest stuff first (as ordered in this guide), in one day if you can, and make plans to do the medium/hard stuff later.
+Easy things are mindless paperwork like the Application Form and the Self-Report of Medical Conditions.

 - Treat the writing of your Statement of Purpose as separate from other tasks on the application.
 So much is riding on the essay that it deserves special attention.

-- Make a copy of your application for your records.
+- Print out a copy of your application for your records.
 Again, it's a lot of hard work.
 You should probably frame it.

-- Don't mail anything separately.
-Once you've mailed your application, it's done.
+- Don't send anything separately.
+Once you've submitted your application, it's done.
 The JET Program Office won't accept items that aren't included in the application.
-Get it right the first time. ##Final Notes and Reminders
+Get it right the first time.

-I said this all throughout this guide, but I'll say it one last time because it's that important.
-Everything in this guide is based on the JET application procedure in the U.S. and is not official.
-So check with your home country's embassy's JET Program website and follow their directions above anything said anywhere else.
+I said this all throughout this guide, but I'll say it one last time because it's that important: everything written here is based on the JET application procedure in the US and is not official.
+So check with your home country's embassy's JET Program website, and follow their directions above anything written anywhere else (even here).
 This guide should match JET application procedures 96.3% perfectly, but you need 100% to pass.